Syed-Muhammad-Nafay/eBay-phones-data/README.md

   - `nodriver` as a fallback headless browser
   - Randomized user agents with `fake_useragent`
   - Random delays, scrolling, and page loads
-- Searches for various iPhone models across different item conditions and pages
+- Searches for various phone models across different item conditions and pages

 ### 🗃️ PostgreSQL Integration
 - Data is saved directly into a local PostgreSQL database using a custom function `add_a_record()`